Political violence: Greed versus grievance

 Greed versus grievance provides two lines of explanations as to why individuals will fight.
 Individuals are said to be motivated by greed when they decide to join a conflict in an effort to better their situation and find that benefits of joining a rebellion or any kind of collective violence is greater than not joining.
 Individuals are said to be motivated by grievance when they fight over "high inequality, a lack of political rights or ethnic and religious divisions in society."
 In "Greed and Grievance in Civil War", Paul Collier and Anke Hoeffler argue that greed is a better predictor of participating in violence than grievance.

 Consequences

 In the aftermath of political violence, there are many changes that occur within the state, society, and the individual.

 Macro

 Social science literature that examines how political violence affects the region, state, nation, and society.

 State-building

-Charles Tilly argues that "war making", eliminating rivals outside a territory, "state making", eliminating rivals within a territory, "protection", protecting subjects within a territory, and "extraction", extracting resources to "[carry] out the first three activities", are what defines a state.
-All four actives depend on the state's ability to use and monopolize violence.
-In other words, politically and non-politically motivated violence is necessary in state-building and building fiscal capacity.
+Charles Tilly argues that "war making", eliminating rivals outside a territory, "state making", eliminating rivals within a territory, "protection", protecting subjects within a territory, and "extraction", extracting resources to "[carry] out the first three activities", tend to depend on the state's monopoly on violence.

+A study found incitement or tolerance of political violence was associated with democratic backsliding.